movingobjects/log-box/README.md

 ### Spacing

 #### `padding` [object] [number] [array]
-Sets the space between the text and the box.
+Sets the spacing inside the box, between the border and the message text.

 - Allowed values:
 	- `object` — applies `top`, `right`, `bottom`, `left` properties of object (any omitted properties retain the default)